cirlabs/vm/README.md

 2. Downloads the 3 GB virtual machine image from Amazon S3
 3. Imports it into VirtualBox and configures it
 4. Starts the virtual machine
+5.

+## Roll your own
+Not enterested in using VirtualBox but want to bootstrap a Linux box for data journalism?
+Checkout [bootstrap.sh](https://github.com/cirlabs/vm/blob/master/bootstrap.sh).

 ## Help
 [Open an issue](https://github.com/cirlabs/vm/issues)